MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 1. Show/hide task flow
 1. Items list

-You'll see that the workspace view is split between the task flow, where you'll build your task flow, and the item list, which shows you the items in the workspace.
+You'll see that the workspace view is split between the task flow, where you'll build your task flow, and the items list, which shows you the items in the workspace.
 A moveable separator bar allows you to adjust the size of the views.
-You can also collapse the task flow if you want to get it out of the way.
+You can also hide the task flow if you want to get it out of the way.

 The task flow itself is split between the canvas, which will hold the visualization of your work flow, and a side pane that contains information and controls to help you build the task flow.
 The contents of the side pane changes according to what is selected in the canvas.